oracle/docker-images/OracleFMWInfrastructure/README.md

 You can also pull the Oracle Server JRE 8 image from [Oracle Container Registry](https://container-registry.oracle.com) or the [Docker Store](https://store.docker.com/images/oracle-serverjre-8).

 ### Building the Oracle FMW Infrastructure 12.2.1.2 base image
-**IMPORTANT:**If you are building the Oracle FMW Infrastructure image you must first download the Oracle WebLogic FMW Infrastructure 12.2.1.2 binary and drop in folder `../OracleFMWInfrastructure/dockerfiles/12.2.1.2`.
+**IMPORTANT:**If you are building the Oracle FMW Infrastructure image you must first download the Oracle FMW Infrastructure 12.2.1.2 binary and drop in folder `../OracleFMWInfrastructure/dockerfiles/12.2.1.2`.

         $ sh buildDockerImage.sh
         Usage: buildDockerImage.sh -v [version]